This post is all about long narrow living room layout ideas.

 Below, I’ll show you how to arrange furniture in a long narrow living room in the best possible way.

-If you’re like that too, in the below you’ll find some great narrow living room examples to take inspiration from.
+If you’re like that too, below, you’ll find some great narrow living room examples to take inspiration from.

 Narrow living room layout examples: